BADiff: Bandwidth Adaptive Diffusion Model: Experiments

 \textbf{Datasets.} We train and evaluate on three standard diffusion benchmarks— \textsc{CIFAR-10} \cite{krizhevsky2009learning}, \textsc{CelebA-HQ} \cite{karras2017progressive}, and \textsc{LSUN-Church/Bedroom} \cite{yu2015lsun}.
 All splits and preprocessing follow the original DDPM protocol \cite{ho2020denoising,song2020denoising}.

 \textbf{Baselines.}\; The experimental comparison is organized around two diffusion backbones and several post-generation compression strategies.
 We adopt two backbones: (i) DDPM-1k—the original pixel-space UNet with 1\,000 reverse steps \cite{ho2020denoising}; (ii) LDM-200—a latent UNet operating on $64\times$ compressed representations with 200 steps \cite{rombach2022high}.
-For each backbone we test two generic ways of meeting a bitrate constraint: \\ 1.
-Cascade (Diffusion\,$\!\rightarrow\!$\,Codec) Run the sampler to full convergence and then compress with BPG~\cite{bellard2014bpg} or a learned image codec (LIC)~\cite{cheng2020learned}.
-This “generate-first, compress-later’’ pipeline mirrors current cloud rendering practice and is our primary point of comparison. \\ 2.
-Naïve Early-Stop.
-Truncate the sampler to the smallest $N$ such that the compressed output (BPG) satisfies the target bpp.
-This reveals the benefit of early termination without retraining the network. \\
+For each backbone we test two generic ways of meeting a bitrate constraint: \begin{itemize} \item \textbf{Cascade (Diffusion\,$\!\rightarrow\!$\,Codec):} Run the sampler to full convergence and then compress with BPG~\cite{bellard2014bpg} or a learned image codec (LIC)~\cite{cheng2020learned}.
+This “generate-first, compress-later’’ pipeline mirrors current cloud rendering practice and is our primary point of comparison.

+\item \textbf{Naïve Early-Stop:} Truncate the sampler to the smallest $N$ such that the compressed output (BPG) satisfies the target bpp.
+This reveals the benefit of early termination without retraining the network. \end{itemize}

 We also benchmark two state-of-the-art acceleration techniques that reduce the sampling cost without any explicit bitrate control: (i) the PNDM pseudo-numerical ODE solver \cite{liu2022pseudo} and (ii) the second-order DPM-Solver \cite{lu2022dpm}.
 Both are run with their default step counts on the same backbones.